-Bread will be served at every meal.
+Bread is served at every meal.
 Enjoy!

 - Onion & Garlic

-Beginner's Glossary of Turkish Food
+Beginner's Glossary: Turkish Food Guide

 Pronounced (eye-rahn).
-The other national drink after raki, made with yogurt, salt and water.
+The other national drink after raki made with yogurt, salt, and water.

 A favorite treat made with filo dough layered with pistachios or walnuts and soaked with sugar syrup.

 This is a savory pastry called yufka that is rolled, stuffed, or layered with feta, spinach, or lamb.